Franz Brentano (1838-1917)

 Brentano concludes his analysis of normative concepts with an analysis of the concept of beauty.
 Extending his arguments against subjectivism, he attacks the common view that beauty exists only “in the eyes of the beholder.”
 For Brentano, beauty is a form of goodness that is no less objective than other forms of goodness.
 What the common view rightly points out is merely a fact about how we acquire the concept of beauty, namely by recourse to experience.
 Since this also holds for the concepts of truth and moral goodness, as Brentano says, beauty is no exception.

 While we do not have a fully worked out version of Brentano’s aesthetic theory, its outlines are clear from lecture notes in his Nachlass (see Brentano: Grundzüge der Ästhetik, 1959).
 Again, taking a psychological approach, Brentano argues that it is not a simple form of pleasure that makes us see or feel the beauty of an object.
 Like in the case of moral judgements, it is a more complex mental state with a two-level structure.
 When we judge something to be beautiful, the first-level acts are acts of presentation: we perceive something or recall an image from memory.
-To this, we add a second-level phenomena of interest: either “delight” or “disgust.”
+To this, we add a second-level phenomenon of interest: either “delight” or “disgust.”
 This gives us the following principle of concept acquisition: We acquire the concept of beauty by abstracting it from experiences of correct delight in a presentation.

 Brentano’s theory nicely incorporates the fact that people differ in their aesthetic feelings.
 Musicians feel delight when hearing their favorite piece of music, art lovers when looking at a favorite painting, and nature lovers when enjoying a good view of the landscape.
 What they have in common is a particular kind of experience, which is why they can use the term “beautiful” in the same way.
 It is the experience of delight that underlies their understanding of beauty.
 Yet it is not a simple enjoyment like the pleasure we may feel when we indulge in ice cream or when we take a hot bath.
 Aesthetic delight is a response that requires a more reflective mode.
 To feel a higher-order pleasure, we must pay attention to the way objects appear to us and contemplate the peculiarities of these representations.

 This reconstruction of Brentano’s aesthetic theory suggests that Brentano does not need a substantive definition of beauty.
-He can make do with general principles that connect the notions of beauty and delight, mimicking those that connect goodness with love, or truth with judgement and existence.
+He can get by with general principles that connect the notions of beauty and delight, mimicking those that connect goodness with love, or truth with judgement and existence.
 As early as 1866, Brentano used this formulation of such a principle in its application to aesthetics: something is beautiful if its representation is the object of a correct emotion (see Brentano, “Habilitation Theses”).
 While these principles come with a sense of obviousness, interesting consequences follow from Brentano’s explanation of how we acquire our knowledge of them.

 First, it follows that just as we can be mistaken in our judgements and emotional responses, so we can fail to appreciate the aesthetic qualities of an object.
 People may feel pleasure from things that do not warrant such pleasure, or they may fail to respond with pleasure to even the most beautiful things in front of their eyes.
 A plausible explanation for such cases of aesthetic incompetence is that people can perceive things very differently.
 They may not hear what the music lover hears, or fail to see what the nature lover sees, and therefore cannot understand why they find these things so pleasurable.